Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Extended Application: Reconstruction of Pulmonary Segments without Retraining

+Pulmonary segments are subdivisions of the pulmonary lobes and are crucial for guiding segmentectomy, a widely applied surgical treatment for lung cancer with a higher survival rate than lobectomy~\citep{saji2022segmentectomy}.
+The definition of pulmonary segments is anatomically related to the pulmonary trees, rather than individual pixel texture features.
+On CT scans, while pulmonary lobes have visible boundaries, pulmonary segments do not.
+As illustrated in Fig.~\ref{fig:problem_formulation}, the spatial location of pulmonary trees implicitly defines the boundaries of pulmonary segments.
+A pulmonary segment must spatially contain the pulmonary trees of the same class, with boundaries between neighboring segments established along the inter-segmental veins~\citep{Kuang2022WhatMF}.
+Therefore, the segmentation of pulmonary trees is an important prerequisite for reconstructing pulmonary segments, not the other way around.

-The Implicit Point Module plays a vital role in defining implicit surfaces between different classes within the pulmonary tree, allowing for efficient dense reconstruction of the pulmonary tree.
-As the module utilizes the point-graph feature field for labeling, the input coordinates are not constrained to the tubular voxel/point.
+In the proposed architecture, the Implicit Point Module plays a vital role in defining implicit boundaries between different classes within the pulmonary tree, allowing for efficient dense reconstruction of the pulmonary tree.
+As the module learns a point-graph feature field for labeling, the input coordinates are not constrained to the tubular voxel/point in our target structures.
 Consequently, any point within the pulmonary lobe can be assigned a class label.

-Pulmonary segments are subdivisions within the pulmonary lobes and their boundaries are determined based on the 18 branches of the pulmonary trees of our interest\cite{Kuang2022WhatMF}.
-By utilizing the extracted point-graph feature field from the airway, artery, or vein tree, our module can accurately infer information for all points within the lobe.
+By utilizing the extracted point-graph feature field from the airway, artery, or vein tree, our module can accurately infer class information for all points within the lobe, following a similar procedure described in Sec.~\ref{subsec:Imp_mod}.

+Precisely, for each subject, we first acquire the point-based feature field from the proposed Point-Graph Network.
+As the binary mask for pulmonary lobes~(Fig.~\ref{fig:dataset} (a)) is given by the PTL dataset, we sample all foreground voxel/points in the mask, and iteratively perform query inferences on the Implicit Point Module based on the previously extracted feature field.
 This enables us to achieve a natural semantic reconstruction of the pulmonary segments, depicted in Fig. \ref{fig:pulseg}.

-Compared to the ground truth, the tree-segmentation-induced pulmonary segments reconstruction achieves 80.13\%, 82.15\% and 76.20\% prediction accuracy and 79.89\%, 81.85\% and 76.16\% micro-average dice scores, respectively for pulmonary airway, artery, and vein.
+Compared to the ground truth, the tree-segmentation-induced pulmonary segments reconstruction achieves 79.89\%, 81.85\% and 76.16\% as micro-average dice scores, respectively for pulmonary airway, artery, and vein.
 Future works can potentially produce better pulmonary segment reconstruction by integrating features from the three pulmonary trees or leveraging the explicit pulmonary lobe boundaries as additional guidelines.